 For the majority of drafting’s history, it was an art form perfected by skilled designers and essential to a culture’s infrastructure.
 For quite a long time, engineering meant getting out paper and drawing out plans and designs by hand.

 The modern age of engineering drafting was ushered in back in 1963 when a man named Ivan Sutherland invented a little program called Sketchpad.
 This was the first graphically interfaced CAD program – if you can call it that – to allow users to create x-y plots.
 By no means were engineers of the day using this program on a daily basis or even at all, but it started what is now a booming computer-aided design industry all centered around engineering design.

-A significant intellectual and financial investment was made in the 1960s into CAD programs by engineers at Boeing, Ford, Citroen, MIT, and GM.
+Significant intellectual and financial investments were made in the 1960s into CAD programs by engineers at Boeing, Ford, Citroen, MIT, and GM.
 Likely evident by the companies involved, CAD emerged as a way to simplify automotive and aerospace designs.
-Due to significant, lack of processing power compared to today’s standards, early CAD design required large financial and engineering capabilities.
+Due to a significant, lack of processing power compared to today’s standards, early CAD design required large financial and engineering capabilities.

 However, thanks to Moore’s Law and the rapid growth of electronics, CAD capabilities expanded steadily over the next half-century.
 Right in the middle of that growing advancement, the engineering world saw the foundation of Autodesk.
 At this time, it was the computer hardware available that was holding CAD programs back.